TalishaC/GlyPal/replit.md

 **API Structure:** RESTful API design with all routes prefixed with `/api`.
 Currently implements a minimal storage interface pattern that can be extended for CRUD operations.

-**Storage Layer:** Abstract storage interface (IStorage) currently implemented as in-memory storage (MemStorage) for user management.
-Designed to be swapped with persistent database implementations (PostgreSQL via Drizzle ORM is configured but not yet implemented).
+**Storage Layer:** Database storage (DbStorage) implemented using Supabase/PostgreSQL via Drizzle ORM.
+Handles all CRUD operations for users, BG readings, prescriptions, recipes, meal plans, and shopping lists.

 **Development Features:** Custom logging middleware for API requests, runtime error overlay in development, and Replit-specific plugins for enhanced developer experience.